FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q What Mother Tongue languages will be offered?

-Springdale Primary is offering Chinese Language and Malay Language as Mother Tongue languages in 2013.
-From 2014, Tamil Language will also be offered as a Mother Tongue Language.
+Springdale Primary School began by offering Chinese Language and Malay Language as Mother Tongue languages in 2013.
+From 2014, Tamil Language is also offered as a Mother Tongue Language for the Primary 1 level.

 The list of Saturday centres for DAV Hindi School and Hindi Society can be found here: http://www.bttsal.com/index.php?option=com_content&view=article&id=21&Itemid=41.